pegi3s/dockerfiles/blast/2.6.0-1/README.md

 Please note that data must be under the same drive than the Docker Toolbox installation (usually `C:`) and in a folder with write permissions (e.g. `C:/Users/User_name/`).

-In order to use this image you need to create a custom database from a multi-FASTA file of sequences with this command: `docker run --rm -v "/c/Users/User_name/dir/":/data pegi3s/blast makeblastdb –in /data/mydb.fasta –dbtype nucl –parse_seqids`
+In order to use this image you need to create a custom database from a multi-FASTA file of sequences with this command: `docker run --rm -v "/c/Users/User_name/dir/":/data pegi3s/blast makeblastdb -in /data/mydb.fasta -dbtype nucl -parse_seqids`

 See the following section, [`Building a BLAST database with local sequences`](https://www.ncbi.nlm.nih.gov/books/NBK279688/), for more details.